How to Build an Online Community

 The answer should be something like unifying people over a common interest.
 Perhaps you want your online community to provide information and resources, such as for people looking for a job or those new to a career who want to grow.

-Your online community will have a limited reach without thoroughly understanding its identity.
+Your online community will have a limited reach without thoroughly understanding its identity and purpose.

 Step 2 – Choose Your Platform